ayush-kumar-1/lovelace/Natural Language Processing/Comments & Recommendations from Jamell.md

 - publishing
 ---
 # Comments & Recommendations from Jamell
+## Big Picture Feedback
 Jamell is a fellow intern, and 4th year PhD student at MSU.
 We discussed my ambitions in data science and in the field of research, and he critiqued our project.
 Overall feedback: we have a solid kernel of an idea, and our results are promising, but our paper is very clearly novice and needs work.
 For a class project we did excellent (he said 16-17 out of 20), but we need to put in a great amount of work to bring it publishable quality.
 This process will most likely take many months, but with proper support and adequate effort, we should be able to publish.

-## Big Picture Feedback
+There are some conferences/workshops coming up soon, so we have around a month to make a real push to get our paper to publishable quality.

 ### Writing is Stylistically Fragmented and of Poor Quality
 Our writing was done for the most part within a matter of a few days, and it shows.
 It is apparent that there were 3 different authors on the paper, and it lacks stylistic cohesion.
 Our writing is at times overly descriptive, and at other times not descriptive enough.